 Please note that in Texas, a medical power of attorney only applies to health care related issues if you become incapacitated.
 For financial issues, you will need to have a durable power of attorney drafted to have the financial decisions made that you would like.
 Again, an estate planning attorney is a great resource for a person in your position.
 An estate planning attorney can take care of all the documents we discussed today including a durable power of attorney, medical power of attorney as well as a will or trust.
 You can try to draft these documents yourself or use an online resource but the chances of those resources working as well as an attorney is slim to none.

-For married people, your spouse is already in a position where he or she is legally entitled to be able to speak on your behalf in a medical situation should you become incapacitated.
+For married individuals, your spouse is already legally entitled to speak on your behalf in a medical situation if you become incapacitated.
 However, you can choose another person to step into that position if you do not wish your spouse to be able to fulfill that responsibility.
 If you do not want your spouse to be the person speaking on your behalf, then you should create a medical power of attorney and name the person in that document that you do want to be able to make decisions on your behalf in a health care scenario.

 Discussing medical power of attorney with aging parents

-If you are an adult child of a parent who is going through difficult times regarding their health, then it is understandable that you will want to discuss these issues and make sure mom or dad is being cared for as well as possible.
-Even if both of your parents are still married, they may not be in a position where they are mentally able to make decisions for the other person.
+If you are an adult child of a parent facing health challenges, it’s natural to want to discuss these issues and ensure that your mom or dad receives the best possible care.
+Even if both parents are still married, they may not be mentally capable of making decisions for each other.
 In that case, you and your siblings (if you have any) should have a discussion with your parent(s) about this situation and determine whether a medical power of attorney may be helpful.

-If your parent does choose to have a medical power of attorney drafted, then your parent should think clearly as possible about who should be named.
-He or she may have several options to choose from.
-It is best if the person that your parent chooses is already someone who is involved in their caretaking and health already.
-That way the person does not have to be brought up to speed with the situation your parent is going through.
+If your parent decides to have a medical power of attorney drafted, they should carefully consider who to name.
+Your parent may have several options to choose from.
+It’s best for them to select someone already involved in their care and health.
+This way, the chosen person won’t need to be brought up to speed on the situation your parent is facing.

-The person named as medical power of attorney should be aware that he or she has been named in this capacity and should be willing to fulfill that obligation and responsibility.
+The person designated as the medical power of attorney should be aware of their role and willing to fulfill that obligation and responsibility.
 It can be a difficult position for you to be the one to talk to your parent about sensitive matters like their health care decisions and whether he or she needs help in that regard.
 Working with an experienced estate planning attorney can help here, too.

 Conclusion

 A medical power of attorney serves as a vital tool in ensuring individuals maintain control over their healthcare decisions even in times of incapacity.
-By designating a trusted individual to act on their behalf, individuals can safeguard their autonomy and ensure their wishes are respected.
+By designating a trusted individual to act on their behalf, individuals safeguard their autonomy and ensure that others respect their wishes.
 However, it’s essential to understand the limitations of a medical power of attorney, as it may not cover every aspect of healthcare decision-making or address complex medical scenarios.
 Therefore, while it offers significant benefits, individuals should complement it with other advanced directives and ensure clear communication with their designated decision-maker.
 Through careful planning and understanding, individuals can navigate challenging healthcare situations with confidence and peace of mind.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed estate planning attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way to learn more about the world of Texas estate planning as well as how your family may be impacted by the filing of a probate case.
+These consultations offer a valuable opportunity to understand Texas estate planning and its potential impact on your family when filing a probate case.

 Other Related Articles: